Chapter 7 Regression III: categorical independent variables and multiple regression models

 It works!
 But how do we make sense of it?
 We now have one estimated intercept and three estimated slope coefficients!
 The estimated intercept (\(\widehat{\alpha}=790\)) we immediately recognise as the mean rate of violence in the East Coast (check the grouped averages above!).
 And the three slope coefficients all make reference to the remaining groups: Midwest (\(\widehat{\beta}=-155.6\)), South (\(\widehat{\beta}=-200.9\)), and West Coast (\(\widehat{\beta}=-373.2\)).
 What’s going on here?

-Essentially, what happened is that we have four different groups.
+Essentially, we have four different groups.
 One of those groups is what we call the reference category: this is the group whose average is represented by the Intercept.
-Then, the model returns one coefficient for each of the remaining groups.
+The model then returns one coefficient for each remaining group.
 Those coefficients reflect the mean difference between each group and the reference group.
-For example, the slope coefficient for the Midwest is \(\widehat{\beta}=-155.6\), implying that cities in the Midwest have an average rate of violence 155.6 units lower than the average rate of violence in the East Coast.
+For example, the slope coefficient for the Midwest is \(\widehat{\beta} = -155.6\), implying that cities in the Midwest have an average rate of violence 155.6 units lower than the average rate of violence on the East Coast.
 This checks out!
 We knew that the average violence rate in Midwest cities was 634, which is exactly 156 units lower than the East Coast’s average of 790 (any small differences are due to rounding error).

-Similarly, the slope coefficient for the South is \(\widehat{\beta}=-200.9\), implying that cities in the South have an average rate of violence 200.9 units lower than the average rate of violence in the East Coast. the slope coefficient for- the West Coast is \(\widehat{\beta}=-373.2\), implying that cities in the West Coast have an average rate of violence 200.9 units lower than the average rate of violence in the East Coast.
+Similarly, the slope coefficient for the South is \(\widehat{\beta} = -200.9\), implying that cities in the South have an average rate of violence 200.9 units lower than the average rate of violence on the East Coast.
+The slope coefficient for the West Coast is \(\widehat{\beta}=-373.2\), implying that cities on the West Coast have an average rate of violence 200.9 units lower than the average rate of violence on the East Coast.

 With categorical variables, the value of the intercept is the mean value of \(Y\) in the reference category, and then we have one slope coefficient for each of the remaining groups—each one of them indicating the estimated mean difference between that group and the reference group.
-If, hypothetically, we had a categorical variable with 10 groups and used it as an independent variable in a regression model, that would yield nine slope coefficients—each one of them estimating the mean difference between each group and reference category.
+If, hypothetically, we had a categorical variable with 10 groups and used it as an independent variable in a regression model, that would yield nine slope coefficients—each one of them estimating the mean difference between each group and the reference category.

 Now, before we created a series of binary variables.
-What if we used them instead of the region
+What if we used them instead of the region variable?
+For example, we could fit a regression model that includes the binary variables midwest, south, and west_coast as independent variables simultaneously.

 # fit a regression model with binary independent variables

-lm(viol_r ~ midwest + south + west_coast, data = df)
+lm(viol_r ~ midwest + south + west_coast, data = df)##

 ## Call: